Houthi rebels strike Tel Aviv airport, Israel expands Gaza operation

 A warning shot over Gaza?
 The strike comes the morning after the Israel Defense Forces called up tens of thousands of reservists Saturday evening to expand operations in Gaza.
 The mobilization is one of the largest in recent history and came after the most recent failure to secure a deal for the release of Israeli hostages and bodies of hostages still held by Hamas.

-On Sunday, Netanyahu criticized Qatari mediators for not using their influence to pressure Hamas to accept the most recent hostage deal.
-Meanwhile, Israel's Cabinet is gearing up to vote on whether to intensify the war in Gaza.
+On Sunday, Netanyahu criticized Qatari mediators for not using their influence to pressure Hamas to accept the most recent hostage deal, and on Monday, Israel's Cabinet voted to ramp up the offensive against Hamas in Gaza.

 More from GZERO Media